 In addition to tree planting for canopy restoration, the Georgia ReLeaf program also makes funding available for tree planting projects benefitting or involving our military veterans who have served our country.
 Examples of projects in this category can include tree planting at facilities such as veterans hospitals, memorial parks, and rehabilitation centers or other tree planting projects that involve veterans in the project implementation.

 For a list of previous Georgia ReLeaf grantees, click here.

 Would your company like to become a sponsor of the Georgia ReLeaf program and help Georgia communities replant trees lost to storms or plant trees for veterans?

 Call 470-210-5900 for more information on becoming a sponsor.
 Georgia ReLeaf sponsors are recognized on the GUFC website and in electronic and printed information.

-Thank you to the Georgia Power Company, Effortless Outdoor Media, Goosebumps Productions/Sony Pictures Entertainment, the Lawrenceville Woman’s Club and numerous individual donors for your contributions to Georgia ReLeaf over the years.
+Thank you to the Georgia Pacific Foundation, the Georgia Power Company, Effortless Outdoor Media, Goosebumps Productions/Sony Pictures Entertainment, the Lawrenceville Woman’s Club and numerous individual donors for your contributions to Georgia ReLeaf over the years.